Computable de Finetti measures: Proof of the Computable de Finetti Theorem

-is the measure of a co-c.e.\ closed set, hence a co-c.e.\ real.
-When $\sigma$ is an $X$-continuity set,
+is the measure of a co-c.e.\ closed set, hence a co-c.e.\ real relative to $\chi$.
+When $\sigma$ is a $\nu$-continuity set,

-and so the expectation is a computable real. \end{proof}
+and so the expectation is a computable real relative to $\chi$. \end{proof}

-\begin{proposition}[Almost surely continuous case] Assume that $\nu$ is continuous with probability one.
-Then $\mu$ is uniformly computable in $\chi$. \end{proposition} \begin{proof} We give a proof that relativizes to $\chi$; assume without loss of generality that $\chi$ is computable.
-Let $k\geq 1$ and consider $\sigma \in \QAlg^k$.
-The almost sure continuity of $\nu$ implies that $X_i \not\in \partial\sigma(i)$ a.s., i.e., $\sigma$ is an $X$-continuity set.
-Therefore, by Lemma~\ref{cemon1}, the moment $\Expect \bigl ( \prod_{i=1}^k V_{\sigma(i)} \bigr)$ is a computable real.
-The computable moment theorem (Theorem~\ref{computablemoments}) then implies that joint distribution of the variables $\{V_{\tau}\}_{\tau \in \QAlg}$ is computable under the standard topology, and so $\mu$ is computable under the weaker right order topology.
-By Corollary~\ref{muiff}, this implies that $\mu$ is computable. \end{proof}
+\begin{proposition}[Almost surely continuous directing random measure] Assume that $\nu$ is almost surely continuous.
+Then $\mu$ is computable relative to $\chi$. \end{proposition} \begin{proof} Let $k\geq 1$ and $\sigma \in \QAlg^k$.
+The almost sure continuity of $\nu$ implies that $\sigma$ is an $\nu$-continuity set.
+Therefore, by Lemma~\ref{cemon1}, the moment $\Expect \bigl ( \prod_{i=1}^k V_{\sigma(i)} \bigr)$ is a computable real relative to $\chi$, uniformly in $k$ and $\sigma$.
+The computable moment theorem (Theorem~\ref{computablemoments}) then implies that the joint distribution of the variables $\{V_{\tau}\}_{\tau \in \QAlg}$ is computable under the standard topology relative to $\chi$, and so their joint distribution is also computable under the (coarser) right order topology relative to $\chi$.
+By Corollary~\ref{muiff}, this implies that $\mu$ is computable relative to $\chi$. \end{proof}